What is Passion Flower Extract?

 The passion flower is part of the Passiflora family, which includes the passion fruit.
 It is tropical-looking with an elegant flower that eventually transforms into a large, fleshy fruit.
 People have used it since the early 16th century for medicinal purposes (x).

-Today, you can take passion flower extract by mouth for sleep problems, anxiety issues, adjustment disorder, ADHD, pain and even heart failure.
+Today, you can take the extract by mouth for sleep problems, anxiety issues, adjustment disorder, ADHD, pain and even heart failure.
 People also use it as flavoring for food and beverages.
 Moreover, you can apply it directly to the skin for hemorrhoids, burns and swelling.
-Although passion flower is completely natural, it is not considered an over-the-counter supplement.
+Although it is completely natural, it is not considered an over-the-counter supplement.
 Overall, it is mostly known for its calming, sleep-inducing and muscle spasm relieving effects.

 Where Does it Come From?

 The passion flower is native to Central and South America and the southeastern United States.
 It was first discovered by the Peruvians and later adopted by Spanish explorers (x).
 In fact, its name came from the final period of Jesus’ life, “the Passion.”
 People still use the herb in many parts of the world today for a variety of purposes.

 What Is Extracted?

 Like other flower and plant type supplements, only parts of the entire plant are used for extraction.
 In the case of the passion flower, however, most of the plant (at least the parts that grow above ground) is usable, including the stem, leaves and flower buds.
 For the most potency, the it is typically harvested in the early stage of flowering.
 The components are then rolled, pressed, steamed, boiled and combined with liquid to create the extract.
 The extract is fragrant and can be used topically or orally and added to food or beverages.

 Passion Flower Extract Benefits